How to Watch the NBA on Saturday: TV Channel, Game Times and Odds

 Players to Watch

-The Pacers go on the road to face the Timberwolves on Saturday at 8:00 PM ET.
+The Lakers hope to pick up a road win at the Thunder on Saturday at 8:00 PM ET.

 How to Watch